Data Tutashkhia: Plot and structure

 In the second part of the novel Data Tutashkhia, saddened by his previous experiences, decides not to intervene at all in societal issues unless absolutely certain that his actions would bring good.
 His new stance had the result of people forgetting all of his past good deeds, and turning on him for his 'indifference'.

 In the third part of the novel, Tutashkhia, who has by this point lost his way, attempts to mingle in society in order to determine for himself a meaning and way forward in life.
 He joins the company of a lawyer and a mysterious woman and their little group engages in various philosophical debates over drinks (which it seems was/is a national pastime in Georgia!).
-This portion of the story was both interesting, in terms of the philosophical debates, and suspenseful The segment's climax, the dinner at the lawyer's home (with its 'mystery' guest), was particularly suspenseful and well written.
+This portion of the story is both interesting, in terms of the philosophical debates, and suspenseful.
+The segment's climax, the dinner at the lawyer's home (with its 'mystery' guest), is particularly suspenseful and well-written.

 In the next section of the novel, Data Tutashkhia decides that evil can only be overcome by force.
 Here, we learn more about his cousin, who by this time, is one of the Russian imperial gendarme's 'best and brightest'.
-Completely -ahem- 'devoted' to his job and - ahem- ahem- 'unbiased', he zealously oversees a program to rid the region of 'dangerous' outlaws such as his cousin.
+Completely 'devoted' to his job and 'unbiased', he zealously oversees a program to rid the region of 'dangerous' outlaws such as his cousin.
 It is in this section that we truly gain an understanding of which of the brothers really is the danger to society and the regime.